whiteheaddmark/ngData-Architecture/iterations/Iteration0.md

 Each solver would be encoded with parallelization requirements which could be compared to actual resource availability provided by the infrastructure layer.

 # Analysis
+This model:
+* resolves the executive control problem via the Application Layer
+* avoids concrete coupling between layers
+* supports open-ended support for algorithms based on the general solver framework
+* ...?